 - For suggestions, issues or concerns related to basic science, contact Dr. Vadim Arshavsky, Ph.D., Scientific Director.

-- For suggestions, issues or concerns related to clinical science, contact Dr. Scott Cousins, M.D., Vice Chair for Research.
+- For suggestions, issues or concerns related to clinical science, contact Dr. Cynthia Toth, MD Director of Clinical and Translational Research.

 - You can also address directly the Department Chair, Dr. Edward Buckley, M.D, particularly in cases when you feel a real or perceived conflict of interest may exist.